 We provide information, advice and support on a range of different issues including:

-Calls to the Infoline are free on 0808 808 5000.
+Calls to the Infoline can be made via 0300 561 0065.
 If no one is available to take your call, it will go through to an answerphone where you can leave a message.
-We aim to provide you with a good service but if you feel we’ve let you down we’d welcome your comments or complaints so that we have the opportunity to put it right.
-You can find our complaints procedure here.
+We aim to provide you with a good service but if you feel we’ve let you down please let us know by emailing us and we will try to put it right, if we are unable to do so please contact our Chief Executive at our office address, if she can’t put it right, then please contact our board of trustees.

-You can fill in our online query form or email the team directly at email@example.com
+You can email the team directly at email@example.com

 CHF has a wide range of fact sheets, books and other resources on heart conditions and looking after a child with a heart defect.